Yakuza 0: Critical response

+Yakuza 0 Director's Cut received a 9/10 from Nintendo Life, who praised the game's visuals and performance, new story content and the high quality of its main narrative and side content, calling it "easily the best traditional Yakuza game, and perfect for newcomers", though criticised its English dub as "surprisingly poor" as well as its fighting for being "a little repetitive".
+Hardcore Gamer gave Yakuza 0 Director's Cut a 4.5/5 and also credited the game's performance and new cutscenes, as well as liking that game progress can now be saved at any location and that the game can run at 60 frames per second (fps) with 4K resolution support, though critiqued its lack of accessibility options.
+Nintendo World Report gave Yakuza 0 Director's Cut an 8.5/10 listing pros such as the game's combat, sidestories and minigames, though said that "the story is better off without the new cutscenes".
+HobbyConsolas gave Yakuza 0 Director's Cut a score of 83/100, crediting the version of the game for being able to be played in Spanish but said it could have more quality of life options.

 Sales

 The game debuted at number 1 on the Japan software chart in its first week of release.
 The PlayStation 3 and the PlayStation 4 version sold 146,000 units and 90,000 sales respectively.
-As of June 2015, the game has sold over 500,000 copies within Japan and Chinese-speaking regions of Asia.
+As of June 2015, the game has sold over 500,000 copies within Japan and Asia.
 Sega president Haruki Satomi stated that the Chinese version of the game sold more than originally expected.

 In the UK, Yakuza 0 was the 8th top selling game in the week of 28 January.
 Stock for the game was running low, which indicated the game sold far beyond expectations.